suspistew/scion/README.md

 Scion is a 2D game library made in rust.

+> Please note that this project is in its first milestone.

 ## Why this project ?

 Well, firstly because it' a good way to learn.